justin-napolitano/blog/README.md

-├── layouts/              # Hugo layouts and templates ├── public/               # Generated static site output ├── python-build.py       # Python script to automate build and deployment ├── resources/            # Hugo resource files (CSS, JS, images) ├── static/               # Static assets like images, icons └── themes/               # Hugo themes used
+├── layouts/              # Hugo layouts and templates ├── public/               # Generated static site output ├── python-build.py       # Python script to automate build and deployment ├── resources/            # Hugo resource files
+├── static/               # Static assets like images, icons ├── themes/               # Hugo themes used
+└── README.md             # This file
 ```

 ## Future Work / Roadmap

+- Expand automated deployment capabilities in the build pipeline
+- Enhance theme customization and accessibility features
+- Integrate additional content types and interactive elements
-- Improve documentation and add more detailed usage instructions
+- Improve documentation and developer onboarding
-- Automate deployment to GitHub Pages or other hosting
-- Add more interactive features and analytics
+- Add continuous integration and testing for build process
-- Expand blog content with more technical articles
-- Refactor build scripts for enhanced error handling and logging

 ---

-*Note: Some assumptions were made about usage and deployment based on typical Hugo projects and the existing build scripts.*
+This README assumes the repository is actively maintained and used for personal blogging and project documentation, leveraging Hugo's static site generation capabilities combined with Python automation for builds.